The impact of the coronavirus is being felt by virtually every industry.

 Gym closures have led many to gravitate to at-home streaming workouts, including from businesses like Peloton, Exhale, DanceBody, Barre3, Skyting Yoga, The Sculpt Society, Pvolve, Physique57 and MWH Method, among others.

-On the beauty front, Sephora has closed its doors in the U.S. and Canada and Ulta Beauty is reducing its hours and discontinuing all services.
+On the beauty front, Sephora has closed its doors in the U.S. and Canada and Ulta Beauty has closed its doors and furloughed its store and salon associates.
 Other New York City beauty spots, including Bumble and bumble, Heyday, Glowbar, Sundays Studio, Chillhouse, Blushington and Tenoverten have closed temporarily.

 Read more here: